s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 OBJ_FILES += $(ASM_FILES:.S=_s.o)
 ```

 Next two lines are a little bit tricky.
-If you once again take a look on how we defined our compilation targets for both C and assembler source files, you might motice that we used `-MMD` parameter.
-This parameter instruct `gcc` compiler to a dependency file for each generated object file.
+If you once again take a look at how we defined our compilation targets for both C and assembler source files, you might notice that we used `-MMD` parameter.
+This parameter instructs `gcc` compiler to create a dependency file for each generated object file.
 A dependency file is a file in Makefile format that defines all dependencies of a particular source file.
-Those dependencies usually includes list of all included headers.
-Then we need to imclude all generated dependency files, so that make knows what exactly to recompile in case when some header changes.
+Those dependencies usually contain a list of all included headers.
+Then we need to include all generated dependency files, so that make knows what exactly to recompile in the case when some header changes.
 That is what we are doing in the following two lines.

 ```
 DEP_FILES = $(OBJ_FILES:%.o=%.d)
 -include $(DEP_FILES)
 ```

-Next we use `OBJ_FILES` array in order to build `kernel7.elf` file.
+Next, we use `OBJ_FILES` array to build `kernel7.elf` file.

 ```
 $(ARMGNU)-ld -T src/linker.ld -o kernel7.elf  $(OBJ_FILES)
 ```

 `kernel7.elf` is in [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
 We use linker script `src/linker.ld`  to define basic layout of the resulting executable image (we will discuss linker scripts in the next section).
 But the problem is that ELF files are designed to be executed by an operating system.
-In order to write bare metall program we need to extract all executable and data section from ELF file and puth the to `kernel7.img` image.
-This is exactly what is done in the next line.
+To write a bare metal program, we need to extract all executable and data section from ELF file and put them to `kernel7.img` image.
+That is exactly what you can see in the next line.

 ```
 $(ARMGNU)-objcopy kernel7.elf -O binary kernel7.img